JinYang0323/web-tool/exams/exam03/questions.md

 ## Q: I have said that using Progressive Enhancement (supporting both MPA and SPA) is best, but many places don't do so because of the effort involved.
 What is at least one major reason not to use SPA alone?

 ## Q: Using class-based components and function-based components is largely a matter of preference.
 However, (excluding the recent "hooks" addition to React), there are 2 things class-based components give you that function-based components do not.
 What are those 2 things?
+The two things are state and render method.
 ## Q: The "proxy" setting in your package.json is required for the create-react-app dev server to call a local service, but not if you are calling a service that will always be on a different domain (such as jsonstore.io).
 Explain what happens (in terms of network traffic) when your dev server is running on localhost port 3000 and makes a call to `/service` when you have "proxy" set to `http://localhost:4000` and a server running on localhost port 4000 that has the `/service` service.

 ## Q: Follow-up: Using the above scenario, explain what the network calls are like after you run `npm run build` and are only running all of your content on localhost port 4000 when your JSX makes a call to `/service`